Adldap2/Adldap2-Laravel/readme.md

 ## Usage

+First, configure your LDAP connection in the `config/adldap.php` file.

-You can perform all methods on Adldap through its facade like so:
+Then, you can perform all methods on your Adldap connection through its facade like so:

 ```php
 use Adldap\Laravel\Facades\Adldap;